OpenDrupal/archived-opendrupal-drupal-fundamentals/readme.md

-# OpenDrupal Drupal Fundamentals course
+# OpenDrupal Drupal Fundamentals course materials

+An introduction to Drupal as a Content Management System.
+Get familiar with Drupal's fundamental concepts.

+Viewed the slides on-line at https://opendrupal.github.io/opendrupal-drupal-fundamentals

+General info about this course: [opendrupal.org](https://opendrupal.org/materials/drupal-fundamentals).

-This course is part of the [OpenDrupal curriculum](https://opendrupal.github.io).
+These materials are part of the [OpenDrupal curriculum](https://opendrupal.github.io).

-Laying the groundwork for your Drupal knowledge.
-This course covers the most important parts of Drupal core and gets you started with building a Drupal website.

-## Introduction
-Directory: /intro
-Contains information that can be used to promote a course, to inform (future) participants, to provide an outline and to set expectations.

 ## Set-up

 Directory: /set-up

-Contains instructions, code and data to set-up a course environment.
-Includes an installation profile for this course.
+This directory contains the Drupal installation profile for this course.

 ## Lessons

-Directory: /lesson-1, ..., /lesson-4
+Directory: /lesson-...

-Slides and exersises that make up this course.
-Watch the slides by opening the lesson-*.html file in a browser.
+The slides that make up this course.

-## Slides
+## Slide foundation

 Directory: /slide-foundation

-This does not contain course specific materials.
-It provides the reveal.js framework for slides of this course.
+No course specific materials here.
+This contains the the reveal.js framework and styling for the slides of this course.

+## License

+Open Drupal materials, such as slides and exercises, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+You are free to share and adapt these materials.

+Any included software packages, such as Drupal and Reveal.js, are licenced under their respective license.
+Example code developed for Drupal (e.g. modules, themes, profiles) inherit the Drupal license.